Charity Choices

 “My charity comes up, but not at the top”

 Two factors determine the order in which federations appear.
 First, there are three broad categories of federations: Local, National, and National/International.
 The order of these three categories rotates each year.
-In 2019, Local federations were last.
-This year, Locals will be first, followed by National/International and then International.
+In 2022, Local federations were last.
+In 2023, Locals will be first, followed by National/International and then International.

 Within these three categories, a lottery determines the order of federations.
-In 2019, the first federation was Health and Medical Research Charities of America.
-In 2018, this federation was 41st.
+In 2022, the first "federation" was "National/International Independent Charities."

-Before so much CFC giving was done online, the order impacted where a charity appears in the CFC’s printed catalogs, which employees used to fill out their paper pledge cards.
-There are still some printed catalogs, but far fewer than in the past and they are being phased out.
+Before so much CFC giving was done online, the order impacted where a charity appears in the CFC’s printed charity "catalogs," which employees used to fill out their paper pledge cards.
+These printed catalogs are no longer produced.

 Today, the order mainly impacts online giving by influencing searches.